 Visiting Language Instructors (VLIs) are in the J-1 Professor visa category.
-As such, the requirements for maintaining your visa status differ slightly from our J-1 students.
 This page is meant to provide a generic overview of certain J-1 requirements; it does not contain all laws for every situation.
 If you ever have questions or concerns, always contact your advisor in the Center for International Education (CIE) for specific guidance.

 As a J-1 Exchange Visitor, it is your responsibility to maintain your non-immigrant J-1 status.
 Failure to follow the laws for J-1 status can result in you losing your legal ability to be in the U.S., and may harm your chances of getting a new visa in the future.
 To ensure you are following J-1 laws, you must:

 - Keep your passport valid at all times, in most cases for at least 6 months into the future.